 Historian Robin Krawitz of Delaware State University is planning a Burris biography.
-Over the past 20 years she has carefully researched his life using original documents, not only verifying some disputed aspects of his story, but adding new information.
+Over the past 20 years, she has carefully researched his life using original documents, not only verifying some disputed aspects of his story but adding new information.

 “He’s an interesting person because of the demonstrated courage and moral fiber he displayed with his actions,” Krawitz said.
 “He risked his life and his family to help people escape from slavery, and he was prosecuted more severely than anyone else in the state of Delaware for that crime.”

-The record shows that after being given his freedom by the abolitionsts who won the auction, Burris moved his family to Philadelphia.
+The record shows that after being given his freedom by the abolitionists who won the auction, Burris moved his family to Philadelphia.
 He continued trying to help slaves escape through Delaware.
 Shortly afterward, the state General Assembly passed a law that a second conviction on that charge would be punishable by 60 lashes at the whipping post.

 Knowing that could prove fatal, Burris joined the gold rush and moved to California – about as far from Delaware as he could possibly go.